nobl9/terraform-n9-export-aws/README.md

     # (do not include s3:// in passed name), when omitted random name will be generated.
     s3_bucket_name = "<S3_BUCKET_FOR_N9_DATA_NAME>"

-    # Optionally tags to add for every created resource.
+    # Optionally, tags to add for every created resource.
     tags = {
         "key": "value"
     }

     # Other available variables.

-    # Specify the desired name for the IAM role, which gives Nobl9 access to the created bucket,
+    # Specify the desired name for the IAM role, which gives Nobl9 access to the created bucket
-    # when omitted default name: nobl9-exporter is used.
+    # when omitted, default name "nobl9-exporter" is used
     iam_role_to_assume_by_nobl9_name = "<NAME_OF_CREATED_ROLE_FOR_N9>"

-    # Specify whether all objects should be deleted from the previously created S3 bucket when using terraform destroy.
+    # Specify whether all objects should be deleted from the previously created S3 bucket when using terraform destroy

-    # This will allow destroying the non-empty S3 bucket without errors when omitted default value: false is used.
+    # This will allow destroying the non-empty S3 bucket without errors
+    # When omitted, default value "false" is used
     s3_bucket_force_destroy = <S3_BUCKET_FOR_N9_FORCE_DESTROY>
     ```